LLNL/Adiak/docs/sphinx/BasicUsage.rst

 The :cpp:func:`uid` function creates a name of "uid" and associates it with a string of the user id that owns this process.
 For example, this call might create a name/value pair of `{ "uid": "jsmith1" }`.
-The :cpp:func:`date` function associates a “date” name with the current date and time.
+The :cpp:func:`launchdate` function associates a `launchdate` name with the current date and time.
 There are a larger set of standardized names in the :doc:`ApplicationAPI` section.
 Equivalent functions are also available in the C interface.